TeamNexile/jk-workshop-docs/getting-started.md

 A single skin is made up by a folder with group of files:

 - a configuration file **always called** `cosmetic_settings.xml` that tells the game, which item skins, its enable state and the filename;
-- the packed/converted XNB file that contains the skin, the name should the same as stated as the filename in the configuration file above;
+- a PNG[^xnb] file that contains the skin, the name should the same as stated as the filename in the configuration file above
-- the steam thumbnail; *(optional, for ease of use)*{: .text-grey-dk-000 }

 Following the example, this could be a possible outcome for a single skin:

 ```
 📂 Brown Tunic
  ┣ 📜 cosmetic_settings.xml
- ┣ 📦 Brown Tunic.xnb
- ┗ 🖼 banner.png
+ ┗ 🖼 Brown Tunic.png
 ```

 ### Skin set hierarchy